mggg/pcompress/README.md

 ## pcompress
 Currently it is hard to store the state of every single step of a normal Markov Chain Monte Carlo from GerryChain Python or GerryChain Julia.
-This repo aims to produce an efficient binary representation of partitions/districting assignments that will enable for generated plans to be saved on-the-fly.
+This repo aims to produce an efficient intermediate binary representation of partitions/districting assignments that will enable for generated plans to be saved on-the-fly.
 Each step is represented as the diff from the previous step, enabling a significant reduction in disk usage per step.

 Note that if a step repeats, it will be omitted.